VijayKumar4003/LevelOfQuizApplication/README.md

 # Level of Quiz Application
-Level of Quiz App Created with SQLite Database and sharedpreferences n Android
+Level of Quiz App Created with SQLite Database and sharedpreferences in Android

 Welcome to Quiz App's with categories and levles.